toralf/torutils/README.md

 Then these rules are applied (in this order) for a connection attempt from an ip to the local ORPort:

 1. trust ip of Tor authorities and snowflake
-1. block ip for 1 day if the rate is > 6/min¹
+1. allow up to 4 connections from the same ip if the ip is known to host up to 4 relays
-1. allow up to 4 connections from the same ip if the ip is known to host more than 1 relay
+1. block ip for 1 day if the rate is > 6/min
 1. drop if there are already 2 established connections from the same ip¹
 1. rate limit new connection attempts at 0.5/minute
 1. accept it

-¹ The connection limit sounds rigid.
+¹ This connection limit sounds rigid.
 But how likely do more than the given number of Tor clients at the same ip address do connect to the same guard at the same time?

 ### Installation